openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 ## Changelog

+November 20, 2012.
+Improved support for parentheses.
+Added some alternate versification systems.
+Added French support.
+Removed `docs` folder because it was getting unwieldy; the source itself remains commented.
+Increased the number of real-world strings from 200,000 to 370,000.

 May 16, 2012.
 Added basic Spanish support.
 Fixed multiple capital-letter sequences.
 Upgraded PEG.js and Coffeescript to the latest versions.
+Deprecated support for IE6 and 7.

 November 18, 2011.
 First commit.